saintzaw/tp/docs/UserGuide.md

 > 📓 [**Note**](#31-special-notations)
 >
-> If you switch devices, and want to import your module plan from your old device to the new one, firstly locate your save file on the old device, which is just a normal text file.
+> If you switch devices and want to import your module plan from your old device to the new one, firstly locate your save file on the old device, which is just a normal text file.
 You can then use any form of messaging applications like [Telegram](https://telegram.org/), email applications like [Gmail](https://mail.google.com/) or online cloud storage like [Google Drive](https://drive.google.com/) to send this save file to yourself or